 You don’t need to spend all of your pension savings on an annuity.
-You can opt to use some of it to secure yourself with a regular income and access your pension from the age of 55 under the pension freedoms with any remaining funds.
+You can opt to use some of it to buy an annuity to secure yourself a regular income and under the pension freedoms you can draw the remaining funds from your pension from age 55.

 You can buy an annuity whenever you like — you don’t have to do it on the exact date you retire.